-- fisheries business licenses issued by Alaska Department of Revenue or Alaska Department of Fish and Game, - liquor licenses issued by Alaska Department of Revenue for alcohol sales only, - insurance licenses issued by Alaska Department of Commerce, Community and Economic Development, Division of Insurance, or - Mining licenses issued by Alaska Department of Revenue.
+- fisheries business licenses issued by Alaska Dept. of Revenue or Alaska Dept. of Fish and Game, - liquor licenses issued by Alaska Dept. of Revenue for alcohol sales only, - insurance licenses issued by Alaska Dept. of Commerce, Community and Economic Development Division of Insurance, or - Mining licenses issued by Alaska Dept. of Revenue.

-Prior to the deadline for receipt of proposals, all offerors must hold any other necessary applicable professional licenses required by Alaska Statute.
+Prior the deadline for receipt of proposals, all offerors must hold any other necessary applicable professional licenses required by Alaska Statute.

-SEC.
-6.03 SITE INSPECTION
+SEC 6.03 SITE INSPECTION

 The state may conduct on-site visits to evaluate the offeror's capacity to perform the contract.
 An offeror must agree, at risk of being found non-responsive and having its proposal rejected, to provide the state reasonable access to relevant portions of its work sites.
-Individuals designated by the procurement officer at the state's expense will make site inspection.
+Individuals designated by the procurement officer, at the state's expense, will perform the site inspections.

-SEC.
-6.04 CLARIFICATION OF OFFERS
+SEC 6.04 CLARIFICATION OF OFFERS